MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/deploy-web-app.md

 ## Choose your deployment process for Azure

 Once you have selected a service to host your application, select a deployment process and tool.
-Verify your deployment method for that service.

-### Deployment tools

 Deploying your client and server apps to Azure services means moving a file or set of files to Azure to be served via an HTTP endpoint.

 Common methods of moving files to the Azure cloud are listed in the following table.